How Do I Clean My House After Fogging Up?

 It is named as such due to jaundice that appears in some of the patients.
 Most people are asymptomatic, however.
 Those with symptoms will have a fever, chills, severe headache, body pains, nausea, vomiting, fatigue, and weakness.
 Of these people who show symptoms, a smaller percentage may have a more severe phase within one day.
 Afterward, they may have jaundice, high fever, dark urine, and abdominal pains.
 There may be bleeding in the eyes, nose, mouth, and stomach.
 After this, the patients may die after 7 to 10 days

 In popular culture, fogging machines are known for their use in horror movies, or Halloween parties.
 Then there are fogging machines that are used by pest control professionals for fighting the deadly mosquitoes.

 Fogging is an effective way to get rid of flying pests.
 This is not to be confused with fumigation, they are two different beasts.
 Even though both use insecticides, fogging is the preferred method among professionals since it is more effective.

 With fogging, technicians use a combination of hydrogen peroxide and silver ion solution.
 Fogging poses little to no negative effects on people and is considered safe.

 Fogging does not necessarily require you to clean up thoroughly after.
 The chemicals will lose their potency once dry.
-Make sure your foods are kept and food preparation surfaces covered.
+Make sure your food is kept and food preparation surfaces covered.
 Leave your house so technicians can work on the fogging without worrying about you.

 When it is safe to return, focus on cleaning anything that touches food using warm, soapy water.
 Then wash floors since children and pets are always in contact with these surfaces when they play.
 Vacuum carpets and sweep floors and other areas where you see dead insects.